 Income Tax Payment using Challan 280

-Though the internet penetration in India is growing by leaps and bounds every year, some part of India still lack connectivity, especially the rural areas.
-Taking such limitations into perspective, the Government has continued with the offline mode of payment.
-Offline mode for income tax payment will continue for the foreseeable future as well, but the Government will continue to limit the taxpayers who can avail offline tax payment facility.
+Though the internet penetration in India is growing, it would be correct to say that some parts of India still lack connectivity, especially the rural areas.
+Taking such limitations into perspective, the Government has continued to allow the offline mode of payment.
+Offline mode for income tax payment will continue for the foreseeable future as well, but the Government will continue to limit the taxpayers who can avail the offline tax payment facility.

 Procedure for Making Income Tax Payment using Challan 280